 But there are some tasks that computers and software can do faster and cheaper than humans: particularly process-driven, data-intensive or repetitive tasks.

-- Client fact finding
+- Client fact finding and document collection

 - Status updates via email and SMS messages

-- Preparation of Reports and Advices
+- Preparation of Loan Proposals and Advice Documents

 - Preparation of Lender Submissions